Tutorial — How to use the Logic Mill

 Visualization

-Here is a video of the Mill running the unary number increment example:
+Here is a video of the Mill running the unary number increment example (the original 5-step version):

 You can also see the visualization in this interactive simulator.